WHY SHOULD I EAT CHICKPEA?

 - 1 teaspoon oregano, dried

 - 2 bay leaves

 - Sort and rinse chickpeas thoroughly.
 Leave them overnight in a bowl with plenty of tap water, ideally 12-14 hours.
-Strain the chickpeas and rinse well using your hand to remove the skins.
+Strain the chickpeas and rinse well using your hand to remove the skins (if any).

 - Place them in a pot and bring to boil for 2-3 minutes.
 Strain and rinse well under tap water.
-Remove the skins and clean the pot.
-Repeat the boil-strain-rinse procedure once more.
+Remove the last remaining skins and clean the pot.

-- In the same pot over medium-high heat add the chickpeas and water enough to cover them, more or less 1,5’’ (4cm) over the surface of chickpeas.
-Add the onion, the oregano, the bay leaves and simmer over medium-low heat until tender.
-Cooking time depends on the product but it takes usually 1 hour.
+- In the same cleaned pot over medium-high heat add the chickpeas and water enough to cover them, more or less 1,5 inch (4cm) over the surface.
+Add onion, oregano, bay leaves.
+Bring to a boil and immediately low the heat.
+Simmer over medium-low heat until tender.
+Cooking time depends on the product.
+Fresh dried chickpeas take more or less 1 hour.
 Add more water if needed.

-- A few minutes before chickpeas are cooked add salt (1 teaspoon is enough) and olive oil.
+- A few minutes before chickpeas are cooked add the salt.
 In a small bowl mix the lemon juice and the flour and stir until smooth.
-Add some chickpea broth and stir again.
-Pour the mixture slowly into the pot and stir gently for 2-3 minutes until the soup thickens.
+Add gradually some chickpea broth and stir again.
+Pour the mixture slowly in the pot and add the olive oil.
+Stir gently for 2-3 minutes until the soup thickens to your liking.
 Season to taste.
+Let it simmer on very low heat a few more minutes until the flour-chickpea mixture is incorporated.
 Remove from heat and serve hot.

 - If you like drizzle some more olive oil and lemon juice over your plate.